Edward Egan: Sexual abuses in Bridgeport

 In April 2002, in a letter read out at mass, Egan apologized saying for the sexual abuse scandal in Bridgeport."If in hindsight we also discover that mistakes may have been made as regards prompt removal of priests and assistance to victims, I am deeply sorry."
 The Connecticut Supreme Court ruled in 2009 that the Diocese of Bridgeport release records detailing allegations of sexual abuse by priests in the diocese.
 The ruling covered over 12,600 pages of documents from 23 lawsuits against six priests that have been under seal since the diocese settled the cases in 2001.

-Egan in 2012 retracted his 2002 apology for sexual abuse crimes in Bridgewater.
+Egan in 2012 retracted his 2002 apology for sexual abuse crimes in Bridgeport.
 In an interview with Connecticut Magazine, he said: "I never should have said that," and "I don't think we did anything wrong."
 He repeatedly denied that any sexual abuse happened while he was leading the dioceseIn 2018, Reverend Boniface Ramsey said that he once tried to speak with Egan concerning McCarrick's sexual activities, but Egan "didn't want to hear it."
 McCarrick maintained his innocence, but the Vatican found him guilty of sexual abuse crimes and laicized him in 2019.

 In October 2019, former Connecticut Superior Court Judge Robert Holzberg released the results of his investigation, commissioned by Bishop Frank Caggiano, into the diocese's handling of accusations of sexual abuse by its priests.
 Holzberg found that all three of Bridgeport's bishops over 40 years had consistently failed to fulfill their moral and legal responsibilities.

 Holzberg found that Egan took a "dismissive, uncaring, and at times threatening attitude toward survivors"; he characterized Egan's behavior as "profoundly unsympathetic, inadequate, and inflammatory".
 Holzberg said that Egan broke a 1971 Connecticut State law by failing to report abuse allegations and that he deliberately concealed the reasons for transferring abusive priests.
 Among other findings, in a July 12, 1993, letter to diocesan counsel Renato Ottaviani, explaining his refusal to seek the involuntary laicization of serial abuser Reverend Raymond Pcolka, Egan wrote:

 "... it is obvious that there can be no canonical process either for the removal of a diocesan priest from his priestly duties or for the removal of a priest from his parish when there is serious reason to believe that the priest in question is guilty of the sexual violation of children, and especially when he has confessed such a violation to the bishop or a delegate of the bishop.
 For the bishop who would countenance such a process would be opening the way to the gravest of evils, among them the financial ruin of the diocese which he is to serve."